sugarfig/p5-lab-1/README.md

 - What are the parameters (aka inputs) of `createCanvas()`?
 - Change the canvas size to the full width and full height of your screen, using the variables [here](https://p5js.org/reference/#/p5/displayHeight) or [here](https://p5js.org/reference/#/p5/windowHeight).
-- Why is there a quick flash every time you load the page?
+- Why is there a quick flash of green every time you load the page?
 Get rid of the flash.
 (Hint: it has to do with setup vs draw).
 - Change the background of this canvas to bright pink.
 You may want to use [this reference](https://p5js.org/reference/#/p5/background).

 2. 🟪 [02_shapes](./02_shapes/sketch.js)